Antalas: Life

 Antalas was born c.
 500, and was the son of a certain Guenfan, according to Corippus.
 He belonged to Frexes tribe of Byzacena (modern central Tunisia).
 Corippus reports that Antalas career began at the age of seventeen, stealing sheep.
 He soon gathered a cohort of followers around him and became a brigand, fighting against the Vandals.
-By 530, he had become leader of the Berbers in Byzacena, and in the same year led them to a decisive victory against the Vandals.
+By 530, he had become leader of the Berbers in Byzacena, and in the same year led them to a decisive victory against the Vandals which resulted to the demise of King Hilderic and a crisis with the Byzantines due to that coup.